 In the early eighties I had a Mormon friend who challenged me on the issue of polygamy as well as other issues.
 I am always open to a challenge because that is what leads you to the truth.
 He was mainstream Mormon so he was monogamous in his personal life but he said that polygamy was okay because it was practiced by the Old Testament patriarchs and kings like David and Solomon.
-This I could not argue withbut I felt the Holy Spirit leading me in another direction.
-I could not find an outright condemnation of polygamy but I believe that a case can be made Biblically for monogamy.
+This I could not argue with but I felt the Holy Spirit leading me in another direction.
+A strong case can be made for monogamy in the Bible.
 Polygamy in my view is much like divorce.
 It was given to man by man.
 It is not of divine origin.
 God gave us marriage between one man and one woman.

 English Standard Version (ESV)

 4 He answered, “Have you not read that he who created them from the beginning made them male and female, 5 and said, ‘Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh’?
 6 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate.”
 7 They said to him, “Why then did Moses command one to give a certificate of divorce and to send her away?”
 8 He said to them, “Because of your hardness of heart Moses allowed you to divorce your wives, but from the beginning it was not so.

 Lamech was the first man in the Old Testament to practice polygamy.
 He was a descendant of Cain.
 By the time of Jesus most Jews were monogamous which implies to me that it wasn't a practice that fit into God's perfect will for our lives.
 More evidence that God prefers monogamy over polygamy is 1 Timothy 3:2.
 An overseer, then, must be above reproach, the husband of one wife, temperate, prudent, respectable, hospitable, able to teach,